martinjaros/thesis/sources/3-video.md

 There is a kernel module `v4l2loopback` which creates a video loop-back device, similar to network loop-back, allowing piping two video applications together.
 This is very useful not only for testing, but also for implementation of intermediate decoders.
-GStreamer is a powerful multimedia framework widespread in Linux distributions, composed of a core infrastructure and hundreds of plug-ins.
+[GStreamer][gstreamer] is a powerful multimedia framework widespread in Linux distributions, composed of a core infrastructure and hundreds of plug-ins.
 This command will create synthetic RGB4 video stream for the application, useful for testing

 `modprobe v4l2loopback`{.bash} \